OctoMap/octomap/README.txt

 src/examples/scan.dat.bz2     (please bunzip2 it first)

 ROS-INTEGRATION
 ############################

-Octomap can be directly used in any node running in the Robot Operating System (ROS, http://www.ros.org).
+Octomap can directly be used in any node running in the Robot Operating System (ROS, http://www.ros.org).
 A virtual ROS package is included in the subfolder "ros".
-Just append that path to your ROS_PACKAGE_PATH environment variable.
+Just append this path to your ROS_PACKAGE_PATH environment variable.